Skip the line Tickets Colosseum Rome

 Best Time to Visit

-Visit twice during your trip to Rome.
-First, visit during the day for your sightseeing and return at night when they light up the Colosseum, creating such a superb image against the dark sky.
+You should visit Colosseum twice during your trip to Rome.
+First during the day for your sightseeing and return at night when they light up the Colosseum, creating such a superb image against the dark sky.
 Also, for great distance and wide-angle photos of the Colosseum, go up the road, Via Dei Fori Imperiali a couple hundred meters, there is an upward hill you can walk, with viewpoints over the city.
 From here you will have some very nice pictures of the entire Colosseum building, which can be a bit difficult to take up close.

 The Colosseum is open all days with the following hours: